3dscanningwiki/3dscanningwiki.github.io/Photogrammetry.md

 Understanding how and why Photogrammetry is used, and where to use it is critical within the industry of digital acquisition.

-There are many variants of Photogrammetry, however this topic will limited to the the process of extracting useful data from images, with the end goal of producing 3 Dimensional measurements either for the further use in real time rendering, Manufacturing inspection and survey.
+There are many variants of Photogrammetry, however this topic will limited to the the process of extracting useful data from images, with the end goal of producing 3 Dimensional measurements either for the further use in real time rendering, manufacturing, inspection and survey.

 ## Methods